kimble4/CrossMgr/helptxt/Menu-Publish.md

 Where __xx__ is either __en__, __fr__ or __es__ for English, French or Spanish respectively.
 When a language is specified with the __lang=xx__ option, it is shown first in the language list.

+### Situation Page
+Creates a minimal HTML page for displaying the live race situation

+### Situation Data
+Writes the JSON data of the current race state for the Situation page to use.
+(This is performed automatically when live results are uploaded during the race.)

+### Tag statistics
+Creates an HTML page containing tag read statistics for the current race.

 ### Index HTML
 Creates the Index (navigation) page for the race.